 - “‘Downfall’ Movie (2004) Review: Absorbing Hitler Portrayal in Convoluted WWII Drama.”

 - “‘Road to Perdition’ Movie (2002) Review: Implausible Narrative Mars Hanks + Newman Showcase.”

 - “‘Mulholland Dr.’ Movie (2001) Review: Sensational Watts Humanizes Lynch’s Hollywood Horror Story”

 Training Day movie cast and crew info via the AFI Catalog website and other sources.

 Ethan Hawke and Denzel Washington Training Day movie images: Warner Bros.

-“Training Day Movie: Hawke Steals Mediocre Cop Thriller from Oscar Winner Washington” last updated in January 2021.
+“Training Day Movie (2001) Review: Hawke Steals Mediocre Thriller from Oscar Winner” last updated in March 2021.